vocdoni/docs/docs/protocol/user-stories.md

 ### Prior to voting

-- Vocdoni deploys the EntityResolver and VotingProcess smart contracts
+- Vocdoni deploys the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) and [Voting Process](/protocol/smart-contracts?id=voting-process) smart contracts
   - Optionally, other organizations can deploy their own instances
 - The **organizer** registers an Entity to the blockchain
 - The **user** creates a self-sovereign identity on a mobile app